Guest Faculty Lecture: Jess T Dugan and Julie Burleigh

 Jess T. Dugan is an artist whose work explores issues of identity through photography, video, and writing.
 Their work has been widely exhibited and is in the permanent collections of over 45 museums throughout the United States.
 Their monographs include Look at me like you love me (MACK, 2022), To Survive on This Shore: Photographs and Interviews with Transgender and Gender Nonconforming Older Adults (Kehrer Verlag, 2018) and Every Breath We Drew (Daylight Books, 2015).
 They are the recipient of a Pollock-Krasner Foundation Grant, an ICP Infinity Award, and were selected by the Obama White House as an LGBT Artist Champion of Change.

-Julie Burleigh has been painting, drawing and making sculpture since the early 1980s.
-She studied painting and drawing at the Kansas City Art Institute, Yale University, The School of the Art Institute of Chicago, and the Tyler School of Art and Architecture.
+Julie Burleigh has been painting, drawing, and making sculpture since the early 1980s.
+She studied painting and drawing at Kansas City Art Institute, Yale, The School of the Art Institute of Chicago, and Tyler.
 She has taught throughout the Midwest and in Southern California at many schools and universities.

 Andrea Jenkins Wallace